Everlag/cloudflare-docs/products/stream/src/content/stream-connect/getting-started.md

 ## Other endpoints

-Along with the baseline endpoints, we also provide endpoints for managing inputs and their destinations.
+Along with the baseline endpoints, we also provide endpoints for managing inputs and their outputs.

 ### Get details on a live input